jaanus/PlainOAuth/README.md

 ### August 28, 2011

+* Moved some private method signature definitions from OAuth.h to OAuth.m into a private category.
 * Added unit tests for UTF-8 parameter keys and values.
 * Added UTF-8 encoding of parameter keys (thanks, @h-lame).